Loneliness and social relationships – 14 tips to connect with others

 Social situations can be stressful for everyone, but we can use simple stress-management techniques, such as deep breathing, to help us manage these situations effectively.

 Relationship skills can be learnt.
 Don’t be discouraged.
 Remember that social connections are good for you.
-If you feel like you need support to build better connections skills, a psychologist can help.

 If it is an emergency, dial 000.